enagonius/Duimon-Mega-Bezel/README.md

 If you are using a multiple system core, and using it for multiple systems, I recommend creating a content directory preset.

-___
+---

 I hope this makes it easier on some who have had a tough time getting up and running.
-I also recommend starting with a clean install of RetroArch and following HSMs instructions from the shader thread.
+I also recommend starting with a clean install of RetroArch and following the installation instructions from [HSM's shader thread](https://forums.libretro.com/t/hsm-mega-bezel-reflection-shader-feedback-and-updates/25512).

 ___